 When you first power up Godfried – or when you want to start from a blank canvas – use this setting to write an initialized, virgin snapshot to every memory position.

-To do so hold the encoder button pressed while powering up.
-Confirm that you really want to erase everything by pushing the RUN Button or cancel by pushing the Exit Button
+To do so hold the Encoder Button and the Exit Button pressed while powering up.
+Confirm that you really want to erase everything by pushing the Exit Button or cancel by pushing the Encoder Button.

 If you are OK, Godfried needs some time to write all the data to the EEprom.
 EEproms are really slow.
 Meanwhile for your entertainment you might watch the progress bar animation.
 Or go have a coffee…